 On busy days, it is best to get onto the train as early as possible to get a seat.
 At really busy times, a second train may depart immediately after the regularly scheduled train.

-Travelers arriving from other parts of Switzerland can save queuing time in Interlaken-Ost by buying tickets at any other Swiss train station or agency selling railway tickets.
-(However, many special Jungfraujoch deals are often only available from stations in the region but mostly suitable only for those sleeping in the region.)
+Travelers arriving from other parts of Switzerland can save queuing time in Interlaken-Ost by buying tickets online or at any other Swiss train station or agency selling railway tickets.
+(However, some special Jungfraujoch deals are often only available from stations in the region but mostly suitable only for those sleeping in the region.)

 Seat reservations are not obligatory and only possible on some trains on the Kleine Scheidegg to Jungfraujoch-Top of Europe line.
 The reservation fee is CHF10 return (one-way reservations are no longer possible).
 Reservations are possible at Jungfraubahnen irrespective of where, or indeed if, tickets were bought.